SupaeroDataScience/SupaeroDataScience.github.io/src/reveal/enud_evaluation.md

 the GDPR).
 The decision must be based on the oral arguments and questioning done in class, but should include a comparison to the decision made in the real case.

-Recommendation: split judges into two groups of 3, one for preparation, one for writing the decision.
+Recommendation: split judges into two groups, one for preparation, one for writing the decision.

 </div>